pauljickling/notes/databases/mongodb/mongo_basics.md

 ### CRUD Interface

-Using the MongoDB shell you can create a document the same way you would create an object in Javascript:
+Using the MongoDB shell you can create a document the same way you would create an object in JavaScript:

 ```
 posts = { "title" : "My Blog Post",